A launch monitor is one of the most valuable assets that any data-driven golfer can have.

 - the ability to track and analyze your practice sessions

 - the ability to analyze shot data for each club

 Users of the ES12 generally love the extreme affordability and how easy it is to use.
 Some people have had problems with setting up the app, but we didn’t have problems during our testing.
 Make sure you follow all of the included instructions.

 The Rapsodo Mobile Launch Monitor (MLM) is a unique new launch monitor that is run through your mobile device.
 It’s the first launch monitor on the market to take advantage of your phone’s camera, and it’s well under $1000.

-Some notes: it’s currently only available for iOS, but the Android version is in the works (scheduled for January 2020).
-In addition, it cannot be used when hitting into a net; it has to be taken to the range or the course.
+Notes: MLM is currently only available for iOS, but the Android version is in the works (scheduled for the end of 2020).
+In addition, it recently got updated with a new feature that allows use with a net.

 This launch monitor analyzes your shot and provides data on distance, clubhead speed, ball speed, launch angle, smash factor, and launch direction.
 It also records your shot for playback and provides an active tracer so you can see your exact ball flight.